 Terrence Malick captures the way we actually remember childhood – not in coherent episodes but in intensely apprehended moments, like Jessica Chastain cooling her feet with the garden hose or the older boy’s feeling of envy and exclusion as his brother accompanies Brad Pitt on guitar.
-The film veers from Texas in the 1950s to the beginning of time, with the obvious insight that we’re pretty small in the scheme of things, but the cosmic sections are so beautiful that they induce the state of awe Kubrick was reaching for in 2001.
-It has its longueurs – it’s about twenty minutes too long, with rather too much of Sean Penn looking glum – but Malick’s film feels as big as life.
+The film veers from Texas in the 1950s to the beginning of time, with the obvious insight that we’re pretty small in the scheme of things, but the sheer beauty of the cosmic sections succeeds in inducing a state of awe.
+It has its longueurs – there’s rather too much of Sean Penn looking glum – but Malick’s film feels as big as life.

 - Boyhood (Richard Linklater, 2014)

 Richard Linklater’s movie opens with a shot of blue skies and Coldplay blasting on the soundtrack; it’s basically a square, sunny presentation of childhood.
 The Coldplay serves another purpose, however: one of the film’s chief pleasures is the way it serves as a time capsule of 2000s culture, from “Oops! …I Did It Again” to midnight Harry Potter book parties to Obama vs. McCain.
 It’s a more prosaic Tree of Life, without the cosmic interludes; there are a few decisive moments, but mostly time flows on in an unhurried fashion, its passing marked by haircuts and subtle changes in the actors’ faces.
 (The philosophy comes in bull sessions with Ethan Hawke as the kids’ father.)
 The movie’s focus alights – like memory – on commonplace moments that seem to sum up whole eras.